adil-chbada/codepack-cli-/README.md

 use_regex: false
 ```

-## 📊 Output Files with Size Information
+## 🗂️ Output Files with Size Information

-Extract CLI generates three AI-optimized markdown files that can be easily shared with AI assistants:
+CodePack CLI generates three AI-optimized markdown files that can be easily shared with AI assistants:

 ### `project-code.md`
 - **Content**: Source code files and main application files formatted for AI code review, debugging, and development assistance